chrisryan91/CheesyStore_PP5/README.md

 The Rating model holds the User rating for the specific product.

-1. product
+1. product (Foreign Key, Product)
 2. user
 3. stars

 #### cheesyblog

 This app contains two models.
 These models are the blog posts and the comments on the web applications blog.
+There is a many-to-one relatiionship between post and user, comment and post, and comment and user.

 ##### Post